 The COVID-19 pandemic has been nothing short of one of the most challenging experiences in our nation’s history.
 COVID-19 has impacted nearly every person, industry, and facet of life, with healthcare living at the forefront.
-And while COVID-19 is ravaging emergency departments, canceling all elective procedures, and causing uncertainty in care, it is also creating a surge in digital health solutions for patients and healthcare consumers.
+And while COVID-19 ravaged emergency departments, negatively affected all elective procedures, and caused uncertainty in care, it is also creating a surge in digital health solutions for patients and healthcare consumers.

 What is digital health?